jordymeow/ai-engine/readme.txt

 * 🎵 Discuss with others about Ai Engine on [the Discord](https://discord.gg/bHDGh38).
 * 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!
 * 🥰 If you want to help us, check our [Patreon](https://www.patreon.com/meowapps).
 Thank you!
-* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.

 = 3.3.2 (2026/01/23) =
 * Add: New "Remote URL" feature for Embeddings to create and auto-sync embeddings from external URLs with change detection.